Skip to main content

 What to do: Structure your AI architecture so you can switch vendors, use multiple vendors simultaneously, or bring capabilities in-house without a major rewrite.

-Why it matters: The AI vendor landscape is changing faster than any other technology market.
+Why it matters: The AI vendor market is changing faster than any other technology market.
 The best vendor today may not be the best vendor in 6 months.
 Models that do not exist today may dominate in a year.
 If you are locked into a single vendor, you cannot take advantage of improvements, negotiate better pricing, or mitigate vendor-specific risks.
 Optionality is not optional.

 Lock-in vectors to manage: